H.R. 5388: American Artificial Intelligence Leadership and Uniformity Act

 Federal regulators

-Agencies are pushed to rethink earlier AI actions tied to Executive Order 14110 from October 30, 2023, and Executive Order 14179 from January 23, 2025, but they are also told they do not gain any new power to impose substantive design, performance, data-handling, documentation, or civil-liability requirements beyond existing law.
+Agencies are told to revisit earlier AI actions tied to the 2023 and 2025 executive orders.
+They are also told the act gives them no new authority to impose design, performance, data-handling, documentation, or liability requirements on AI beyond existing law.

 HR5388 Legislative Journey